mohammed-saalim/interviewai-ui/README.md

 Connect your GitHub account to Vercel.
 Select your fork to deploy.

-## Showcasing
-The project was showcased at OraHacks "Back to the Future" event.
-Check out the LinkedIn post about this event here. [here](https://www.linkedin.com/posts/orahacks_orahacks-back-to-the-future-was-an-action-ugcPost-7188349494508371968-F9QR?utm_source=share&utm_medium=member_desktop)

 ## Contributions
 Contributions are welcome!
 Please create a pull request or issue to propose changes or additions.